mindspore-ai/docs/docs/mindspore/source_en/features/parallel/auto_parallel.md

 Given two inconsistent tensor arrangements of the same tensor, tensor rearrangement is able to convert the source arrangement to the destination arrangement while ensuring that the communication cost incurred by the conversion is minimized.
 The communication cost here refers to the amount of data communicated by each device.

 Taking two matrix multiplication operators as an example: Z = MatMul(X, W), O = MatMul(Z, Y).
-In order to make the tensor rearrangement work,the two matrix multiplication operators are configured with different sharding strategies that make the arrangement of tensor Z inconsistent.
+In order to make the tensor rearrangement work, the two matrix multiplication operators are configured with different sharding strategies that make the arrangement of tensor Z inconsistent.
 In the figure (a) below, the output tensor Z of the first matrix multiplication operator is sliced by rows, however, the second matrix multiplication operator requires the tensor Z to be complete, so the tensor rearrangement infers that the AllGather operator needs to be inserted here to complete the conversion <sup>[1]</sup>.
 In figure (b) below, the output tensor Z of the first matrix multiplication operator is sliced by rows, however, the second matrix multiplication operator requires that the tensor Z is sliced by columns, so the tensor rearrangement deduces that the AllToAll operator needs to be inserted here to complete the conversion.

 ![image](./images/tensor_redistribution.png)